canjs/can-symbol/docs/symbols-setKeyValue.md

 @signature `@@can.setKeyValue( key, value )`

-The `can.setKeyValue` symbol points to a Map-like object's property mutator function, which updates the value of the object's property with the supplied key.
+The `@@@@can.setKeyValue` symbol points to a Map-like object's property mutator function, which updates the value of the object's property with the supplied key.
 This is only applicable to objects where keyed properties are relevant (like maps).

 ```
 var map = {